Elementary School Handbook

 Here Comes the Bus App

-Here Comes the Bus, a free mobile app supported by Radnor Township School District, allows for the real-time monitoring of the location of traveling District school buses from a smartphone, tablet or computer, meant to help students and parents/guardians get to the bus stop at the right time, every time.
+Here Comes the Bus, a free mobile app supported by Radnor Township School District, allows for the real time monitoring of the location of traveling District school buses from a smartphone, tablet or computer, meant to help students and parents/guardians get to the bus stop at the right time, every time.

 Here Comes the Bus uses GPS technology to allow parents/guardians to track their child(ren)'s bus(es).
 Push notifications and email alerts are available to notify parents/guardians once the bus enters a predetermined radius.
-The app uses HTTPS, just like a bank, so all communications between a web browser and the site are encrypted and secure.
+The app uses HTTPS, just like a bank, so all communication between a web browser and the site are encrypted and secure.
 Multiple students in the same household can be managed through one account.

 Student and School-Related Procedures